 • Paradise Garden Project led by Lee Moore Crawford at Bull City Vineyard Church, 118 W Parrish St.

 Congratulations to all of our artists on amazing installations.
 We hope you enjoyed viewing them.

 DIY District PopUp Shop, produced in collaboration with The Makery and Mercury Studio, featured local artists and businesses: Arrowhead, Boss Manatee, Burketown, Clyde Oak, Hawks & Doves, Modern Radar, Runaway, This Paper Ship, Trout Ceramics, The Vintage Collective: [neoretro], grimm vintage, and handmade by hjermitslev, and White Whale.
 It was a HUGE success and The Makery will soon reopen a permanent shop at the same location!

 Check out our website archive or Flickr page for past DSP installations.

 A huge thank you to the building and business owners mentioned above and lead sponsor Downtown Durham, Inc. — Durham Storefront Project happens because of your support!

-The Durham Storefront Project is a volunteer-run initiative that organizes installation series in underutilized spaces, highlighting the history and architecture of Durham, providing new opportunities for artists, and adding to the vibrancy of downtown.
-DSP is produced in partnership with Mercury Studio, the Carrack, and Open Art Society and fiscally sponsored by Preservation Durham.
+The Durham Storefront Project is an arts incubator that organizes innovative art installations in idle spaces providing new opportunities for artists and adding to the vibrancy of downtown.
+DSP is produced in partnership with Mercury Studio, the Carrack, and Open Art Society.